e-j-w/G4TIP/README.md

 ## Installation

-This code has been tested on Ubuntu 14.04/16.04, CentOS 7, and Arch Linux (as of September 2020).
+This code has been tested on CentOS 7 and Ubuntu 20.04.
+Previous versions have been tested on Ubuntu 14.04/16.04 and Arch Linux (from September 2020), but compatibility with these distros is not guaranteed.
+If you're on a non-Linux platform: good luck!

 Follow the instructions below to set up the required dependencies.

 ### ROOT